pkpratik1998/pkpratik1998/README.md

   I'm Pratik Korde, Student at 👨‍💻 KJ College of Engineering and Management Research Pursuing TE-Computer.
 I am a ML and Flutter enthusiasts.

-- 🔭 I’m currently working on Machine Learning Project
+- 🔭 I’m currently working on GirlScript Pune Website Project
 - 🌱 I’m currently learning Machine Learning
 - 🤔 I will usually be a part of hackathons as a #Participants and a #Organiser
 - 👯 I’m looking to collaborate on ML and WEB projects